-Second, the AfD had - prior to the federal election of September 2017 - a realistic chance of passing the 5% threshold and entering parliament.
-In all state elections in 2016 and 2017 the AfD had passed the threshold and obtained up to 24.1% of the vote.
-Voters could have the plausible expectation that the AfD would pass the threshold at the national level and be represented in the Bundestag.
+A final, important dimension of the AfD as a viable political option is that the party had - prior to the federal election of September 2017 - a realistic chance of passing the 5% threshold and entering parliament.
+In all state elections between 2016 and 2017 the AfD had passed the threshold and obtained up to 24.1% of the vote.
+Voters in 2017 thus had the plausible expectation that the AfD would pass the threshold at the national level and be represented in the Bundestag.
 A vote for the AfD was thus not merely an act of protest/expressive voting, but could have instrumental motives (Fiorina, 1976).
 This, again, distinguishes the AfD from other parties to the right of the CDU, which never polled close to 5% nationally.